-- 1 Assist the board in developing Company's Corporate Governance policy framework and recommending changes from time to time to the framework developed. - 2 Ensure the Company's practices conform to its corporate governance policy and is aligned to good governance practices.
+- 1- Assist the board in developing Company's Corporate Governance policy framework and recommending changes from time to time to the framework developed. - 2- Ensure the Company's practices conform to its corporate governance policy and is aligned to good governance practices.

-The company should hold a minimum of one Corporate Governance Committee meeting during each year.
-One meeting of the Corporate Governance Committee was held.
+The Company should hold a minimum of one Corporate Governance Committee meeting during each year.
+During the year, one meeting of the Corporate Governance Committee was held.
 The following table summarises the information about the members attendance in the Corporate Governance Committee meetings:

-Members 01-Nov-2022 % Attended
+Members 01-Nov-2023 % Attended

 Mr. Ebrahim Salahuddin Ahmed Ebrahim ✓ 100%

-Mr. A.Redha Mohamed Redha Aldailami ✓ 100%
+Mr. A. Redha Mohamed Redha Aldailami ✓ 100%

-Mr. Ali Yusuf A.Rahman A.Rahim ✓ 100%
+Mr. Ali Yusuf A. Rahman A.Rahim ✓ 100%

-Mr. Sofyan Khalid Almoayed ✓ 100%
+Mr. Sofyan Khalid Almoayed 1 100%

-7 CORPORATE GOVERNANCE
+7. CORPORATE GOVERNANCE